 In addition, the team sends specific rows of the sheet to get updates from members of other departments.
 Email notifications automatically alert Hughes and her team when an urgent request comes in.
 Everything is coordinated, everyone is in the loop.

 A Shift in Culture

-“Now that all of our current work and past data requests are visible in Smartsheet, whenever someone has a question about when we’ll get back to them, they check Smartsheet first,” explained Hughes.
-“As a result, we field fewer questions and have more time to actually work on getting requests completed.”
+Having current work and past data requests visible in Smartsheet means less interruptions for Hughes and her team.
+“We field fewer questions and have more time to actually work on getting requests completed” she says.

 Given this success, Hughes and leaders from other departments at Loyola are exploring new ways to use Smartsheet throughout the university.

-- Task Tracking: The Gift Processing Team now has an individual sheet to track the tasks they’re working on.
-“Smartsheet has streamlined our weekly update meetings,” explained Hughes, “and it’s a great way for me to communicate our activities with my supervisor.”
+The Gift Processing Team now has an individual sheet to track the tasks they’re working on.
+“Smartsheet has streamlined our weekly update meetings,” explains Hughes, “and it’s a great way for me to communicate our activities with my supervisor.”

-- Managing System Upgrades: “Loyola is moving a lot of its processes online,” explained Hughes.
+“Loyola is moving a lot of its processes online,” says Hughes.
 “In the past, we’ve tried using SharePoint to work with software vendors – half the time it wouldn’t work and would lock users out.
 Now with documentation tracked in Smartsheet instead, everyone can access it any time: our IT team, vendors, teams from our other campuses – it’s always at their fingertips.”